youngchang8660/HTML-CSS-Practice-Problems/README.md

   * Assign a position, left, and top.
 * Locate the element with the class of `sign-in`.
   * Assign a position, right, and top.
+* Locate the element with the class of `bottom-container`
+  * Assign a position and bottom property so it slightly overlaps the container below it.

 ## Step 2